-Writing Skills In Adolescents
+Writing Skills in Adolescents

 What do I need to know about writing skills in adolescents?

 Writing skills are your child's ability to express thoughts and ideas in writing.
 Writing skills start when children are young but continue to develop through adolescence.
 Your child needs strong reading and writing skills as part of literacy.
-He may be good at reading but have trouble with writing.
+He or she may be good at reading but have trouble with writing.

 Why are writing skills important?